oracle-livelabs/oci-migration/ebs-extend-logginganalytics/introduction/introduction.md

 ### Workshop Overview

-* We will enable Logging Analytics to monitor and manage our technological footprint
+* We will enable Logging Analytics to monitor and manage our technological footprint.

 This workshop uses the following components: